 It depends on the details of the attack.
 Here are some common examples.

-When a dog bite happens, it’s usually because the dog owner was careless.
-Dog owners must keep control of their dogs at all times (Georgia Code Section 51-2-7).
-If a dog bites someone after roaming free, the owner is accountable.
+When a dog bite happens, it’s usually because the owner was careless.
+Dog owners must keep control of their dogs at all times (Georgia Code §51-2-7).
+If a dog bites someone after roaming free, Georgia’s bite laws state that the owner is accountable.

 Wild Animal Attacks on Private Property

-A property owner can be held accountable after an animal attack on their property.
+Legal action can be taken against a property owner after an animal attack on their property.
 Property owners have a legal duty to keep visitors safe.
 If the owner knew (or should have known) about the wild animal, they can be held responsible.

-Property owners must take steps to prevent animal attacks.
-If the property is not safe for visitors, the owner should not allow people onto the property.
+Property owners are held under strict liability to prevent animal attacks.
+If the property is unsafe for visitors, the owner should not allow people onto the property.
 If an injury or death happens, the property owner might be liable.

-Sometimes, a property owner is not responsible if the animal just happened to be on their property when the attack occurred.
+Sometimes, a property owner is not responsible if the animal was on their property when the attack occurred.
 If the owner tries to deny liability, talk to a lawyer.
-Your lawyer will let you know your options.
+Your bite attorney will let you know your options.

 Wild Animal Attacks on Public Property

-In some cases, a local or state government can be held accountable for an animal attack.
+Sometimes, a local or state government can be held accountable for an animal attack.
 The law often excludes government entities from liability.
-However, a victim might have a case if they can show that:
+However, the injured party might have a case if they can show that:

 - The government should have been able to prevent the animal attack.